nahsra/antisamy/SECURITY.md

 If you believe that you have found a vulnerability in AntiSamy, first please search the GitHut issues list (for both open and closed issues) to see if it has already been reported.

-If it has not, then please contact Dave Wichers (dwichers at owasp.org) _directly_.
+If it has not, then please contact Dave Wichers (dave.wichers at owasp.org) _directly_.
 Please do **not** report any suspected vulnerabilities via GitHub issues as we wish to keep our users secure while a patch is implemented and deployed.
 This is because if this is reported as a GitHub issue, it more or less is equivalent